 The Community Colleges Division seeks to provide a space for community college professionals to connect with one another while providing scholarship, advocacy, and engagement.
 We provide a venue for discussion, research, and the distribution of information about community colleges.
 The goals for the Community Colleges Division are to:

 - Explore the impact of national issues in a community college context

 - Identify and support community colleges role in providing student services and programming with diminishing resources

-- Inform the profession about new research and practices regarding community college students and professionals
+- Engage in and inform the profession about new research and practices regarding community college students and professionals

-- Offer assistance to colleagues as they explore pathways and possibilities offered by community colleges
+- Empower colleagues as they explore pathways and possibilities offered by community colleges

 Community Colleges Institute (CCI)

 The CCI is a pre-conference workshop that allows staff and faculty to learn from and engage with one another on a variety of critical issues affecting student affairs professionals in the community college setting.
 In 2017, the CCI developed to include a number of concurrent sessions presented by and for community college professionals.
 The CCI provides community college professionals an opportunity to gather for 1.5 days for deep discussion on issues they can relate to.